-June 22, 2020: To better support front-line workers and families, UCSF Dept. of Orthopaedic Surgery will offer evening weekday telehealth appointments for Sports Medicine (Monday to Friday) and Pediatric Orthopaedics (Monday and Friday only).
-Evening appointments will be available from 5:30 p.m. to 7:30 p.m.
-Please request an appointment online, or call us at 415-353-2808.
+To better support front-line workers and families, we are offering evening weekday telehealth appointments for adult orthopaedics (Monday to Friday) and pediatric orthopaedics (Monday and Friday only) from 5:30 p.m. to 7:30 p.m.

 Under San Francisco's current health order, all medical services, including routine and preventive care, are considered essential.
-Please contact us to make a telehealth visit to access your condition and develop a treatment plan customized to you.
-Please request an appointment online, or call us at 415-353-2808.
+Please contact us to make a telehealth visit or an in-person visit.
+For in-person appointments, all clinical staff – doctors, physician assistants, clinical personnel -- will be wearing both face masks as well as eye shields or face shields for our patients' safety.

 The UCSF Department of Orthopaedic Surgery has greatly expanded our previous capabilities to offer patients the option of a Tele-health / Video visit, rather than an ‘in-person’ office visit.
 This is to protect the health of our patients, our staff and providers, and the community at large.
 We can use this option for the following: